cea-hpc/modules/doc/source/module.rst

 evaluation then compared to the variants specified in search query.
 If there is a match, module is included in search results otherwise it is withdrawn.

+When searching for available modules, if one variant is specified multiple times, matching modules are those providing all specified variant values.
+For instance ``bar=value1 bar=value2`` will return modules defining a ``bar`` variant with ``value1`` and ``value2`` as available values.
+On a module selection context, only the last specified value is retained.
+Which means on previous example that ``bar`` variant is set to ``value2``.

 Module variants are reported along the module they are associated to on :subcmd:`list` sub-command results.
 They are also reported on :subcmd:`avail` sub-command if specified in search query or added to the element to report in